Welcome to the HighspireGardens Blog!

 Little Muffin is feeling good and came to the office to "help" me again today!
 He is holding down C.C.'s pillow very, very well!

+At the end of his exhausting day, Muffin was ready to go home!
 Can you see him??
 Look re-e-eally closely at the bottom of the doorway! :) Note: In most browsers, if you "left click" on the photo for a closeup, you can see Muffin's totally impatient "hurry up already!" grumpy face -- it's adorable!

 June 15, 2009